 Notes

-- Spaghetti squash can be substituted with 8 ounces of cooked regular pasta.
+- Spaghetti squash can be substituted with 8 ounces (dry weight) of regular pasta if desired.

 - I highly suggest using freshly grated parmesan cheese, not cheese from a green canister or anything pre-shredded.
 Pre-shredded cheeses are coated in anti-clumping powders which cause the cheese to get grainy when melted.